 Italy tells India handling of marines case could hurt EU ties

-ROME (Reuters) - Italy said on Monday India's relations with the European Union would be seriously damaged if New Delhi uses anti-piracy and anti-terrorism legislation to try two Italian marines accused of killing two fishermen during a security operation in 2012.
+ROME Feb 10 (Reuters) - Italy said on Monday that India's relations with Rome and with the European Union could suffer if two Italian marines accused of killing two fishermen are tried under an anti-piracy and anti-terrorism act.

-Latorre and Girone say they thought the fishermen were pirates and fired shots to warn them off approaching the ship but deny killing anyone.
+Massimiliano Latorre and Salvatore Girone, part of a military security team protecting a cargo ship off the Indian coast, say they thought the fishermen were pirates and fired shots to warn them off in February 2012.

-India's attorney general said on Friday the two would be tried for the deaths of the fishermen under the anti-piracy and anti-terrorism law but that the death penalty available under that legislation would not be imposed.
+India's attorney general said on Friday the two would be tried for the deaths of the fishermen under anti-piracy and anti-terrorism laws but that the death penalty would not be imposed.

-The Indian supreme court is due to hold a hearing on February 18 to decide whether to validate or reject the attorney general's request.
+The Indian supreme court is due to decide later this month to validate or reject the attorney general's request.

-"This is a decision that would harm Italy's dignity as a sovereign state," the statement from Letta's office said.
+"This is a decision that would harm Italy's dignity as a sovereign state," a government statement added.